 Apply for Energy Assistance

 You may apply for the Energy Assistance (EA) program only once.
-EA operates in the winter beginning in November for households that have members with a disability or who are 60 years or older.
-And, starting in December for all other households.
-The EA program runs through March 31.
+EA operates year-round.
 Benefit levels for EA are based on the number of people living in a household, household income, and the type of fuel used for home heating.
 It is not necessary to be in crisis to receive assistance through EA.